ethersphere/swap-swear-and-swindle/README.md

 Contracts for Swap, Swear and Swindle.

-**Please note that all contracts within this repository are considered highly experimental, contain critical flaws and will cause loss of money if used in production.
+**Please note that all contracts within this repository are considered highly experimental, contain critical flaws (missing checks, badly chosen timeouts, etc.) and will cause loss of money if used in production.
 Also Swear / Swindle are pure experimentation at this time and will probably replaced completely.**

 ## Tests